A riveting investigation of inflammation—the hidden force at the heart of modern disease—and how we can prevent, treat, or even reverse it.

 Synthesizing medical history, cutting-edge research, and innovative clinical practice, Ravella unveils inflammation as one potential basis for a unifying theory of disease.
 A paradigm-shifting understanding of one of the most mysterious, buzzed about topics in medicine and nutrition, A Silent Fire shows us how to live not only long, but well.

-Read an excerpt in the Wall Street Journal and a related original article in TIME.
-For press highlights, click here.
+Read an excerpt in the Wall Street Journal and a related original article in TIME Magazine.
+For media highlights, click here.
 For continued updates on inflammation, lifestyle and disease, visit the blog.

 “[a] fascinating, case-oriented story of inflammation, diet and disease.”